hexisXz/multis_/README.md

 then save and exit and you should be good just type gish to start

-oh and this is my first time doing any of this so i might have messed up things.
+oh and this is my first time doing any of this so i might have messed up things. and if you look in the code ate the end it says  check for invalid argument thats nothing i just forgot to romove that